 Ophthalmologists are the most highly trained of all eye care specialists and can do anything connected with eye care from vision exams on up to complex retina surgery.
 As their skills are better used in treating complex eye diseases or in performing LASIK and other delicate eye surgery, we schedule routine eye care among our Orange County optometrists.
 They are skilled and licensed to perform complex eye exams and to prescribe corrective care.
 As well, they can diagnose and treat certain eye diseases and work hand in glove with our ophthalmologists to ensure our patients get the best eye care available anywhere in the OC.

 An optometrist is a highly trained eye care professional specializing in detecting eye diseases such as glaucoma or macular degeneration as well as examining the eyes to detect defects in sight.
 It is the task of the optometrist to prescribe corrective lenses and to refer to an ophthalmologist those who have been diagnosed with an eye condition potentially requiring eye surgery.
 They also are able to treat and monitor some types of eye disease.

 Training in optometry is stringent.
 Applicants to optometry school must have completed a four year undergraduate program and have a bachelor’s degree.
 Once admitted to optometry school, they must complete a four-year program to earn their Doctor of Optometry degree.
 They are then entitled to use the initials DO after their name.
 Many of the optometrists at Atlantis Eye Care have completed additional residencies in other specialties such as geriatric eye care, pediatric eye care or in treating ocular disease.
 There are continuing education requirements that must be met to keep their licenses current.
 This ensures that patients are treated to the current standard of care as defined by the state licensing board.
-Get your eyes checked today by some of the top optometrist Orange County and Los Angeles have available.
+Get your eyes checked today by some of the top optometrist today!

 Our Orange County Optometrists & Ophthalmologists